Our picks of the best turkey calls, how to perform, and when to use each one.

 Let’s start with mouth calls.
 They are not the easiest to learn, but once mastered, they will become one of the most-used calls in your repertoire.
 Mouth calls are made of one piece of latex or more, sandwiched between some sort of hard plastic.
 They have different cuts on the latex to give them different sounds.

-The way they work is that as air passes over the latex, it creates a sound (such as a cluck or a yelp).
-My favorite mouth call is the Turkey Ninja, by Woodhaven Calls, although they make several styles, including ones for beginners.
+They work by creating a sound (such as a cluck or a yelp) as air passes over the latex.
+My favorite mouth call is the Turkey Ninja by Woodhaven Calls, although they make several styles, including ones for beginners.

 This is the most realistic mouth call I have used.
-Mouth calls can be one of the hardest to learn, and they do take a lot of practice.
-The best way to learn is to find a video on the internet and practice until you get a sound.
+Mouth calls can be one of the hardest to learn, and they take much practice.
+The best way to learn is to find a video online and practice until you get a sound.
 Once you get a good sound, practice using videos of some of the best turkey calls until you sound like they do.
 The biggest benefit of mouth calls is that they are hands-free.
 This is an important aspect at close ranges.
 It allows you to work the call with no movement, keeping the bird’s attention while still being able to take the shot.

 Box Turkey Calls